Travel Guide France

 For all the millions of French people that live in its many vibrant cities, the idea persists that theirs is a rural country.
 The importance of the land reverberates throughout French culture, something you will truly understand when you travel to France.

 France boasts metropolitan powerhouse cities that represent the countries accumulation of wealth, evident in the astonishing variety of places to visit, from the Dordogne's prehistoric cave paintings and the Roman monuments of the south, to the Gothic cathedrals of the north, the chateaux of the Loire, and the cutting-edge architecture of the grands projets in Paris.
 This legacy of history and culture - le patrimoine - is so widely dispersed across the land that even the briefest of stays will leave you with a powerful sense of France's past.
+After reading this region-by-region overview, you might want to arm yourself with

 Travelling around France is easy.
 Restaurants and hotels proliferate, many of them relatively inexpensive when compared with other developed Western European countries.
 Train services are admirably efficient, as is the road network – especially the (toll-paying) autoroutes – and cyclists are much admired and encouraged.
 Information is highly organized and available from tourist offices across the country, as well as from specialist organizations for walkers, cyclists, campers and so on.